Employee Vaccine Exemptions

 My employer denied my request for a medical exemption based on “undue hardship.”
 What does that mean?

 Regarding a vaccine exemption, an undue hardship usually means that the employer alleges that permitting an unvaccinated employee in the workplace poses a risk of harm to others.
 However, the employee will often have arguments to overcome the employer’s position.
 For example, if the vaccine or vaccines at issue don’t prevent transmission or infection, the employer’s arguments regarding undue hardship aren’t compelling.
-Siri & Glimstad managing partner Aaron Siri has several Substack articles regarding whether certain vaccines prevent infection or transmission of their targeted pathogen.
+Siri & Glimstad managing partner Aaron Siri has several Substack articles on this subject.
+Siri & Glimstad attorneys have been successful in handling cases where employers allege undue hardship.

 Can you summarize the requirements for a medical exemption?